lucienwalewski/MathsSolver/README.md

 - QT 4.13.3 or newer

-> Note: The Project was tested with macOS Big Sur 11.2 Beta with QT 4.13.3
+> Note: The Project was tested with macOS Big Sur 11.2 Beta with QT 4.13.3 and Windows 10 (without Image Recognition)

 ## Installation